 Mara Lee graduated from Ashland University with a Bachelors of Science.
 She went on to receive her Masters in Nutrition from Bowling Green State University, where she also completed her dietetic internship.
 Mara Lee is an active member of the Academy of Nutrition and Dietetics and the American Society for Enteral and Parenteral Nutrition.

-Professional service paid for by Diamond Crystal Brands, Inc.
+Professional writing services paid for by Hormel Health Labs, formerly Diamond Crystal Brands, Inc.